ray-oc/ray-oc/README.md

 # Hello!
-I'm ReactMaestro 👋
+I'm OctoX Coder 👋

 Welcome to my GitHub profile.
 I am a **Junior Developer** passionate about building high-quality web applications and exploring the world of **React**, **JavaScript**, and **Full-Stack Development**.
 I am constantly learning new technologies and improving my coding skills to create better solutions.